uynitsuj/uynitsuj.github.io/_posts/2023-04-11-exciting-things-in-ai-and-robotics.md

 (<a href="https://rchalyang.github.io/NVM/" target="_blank">Website</a>)<br>
 (<a href="https://arxiv.org/pdf/2304.01201.pdf" target="_blank">Publication</a>)<br>
 <br>
 Researchers from UC San Diego, Institute of AI and Fundamental Interactions, and MIT CSAIL published a paper about a new approach to legged robot locomotion using a neural volumetric memory architecture (NVM).
 This approach accounts for the 3D geometry of the world and aggregates feature volumes from multiple camera views.
-The learned visual-locomotion policy was tested on a physical robot and showed improved performance over prior works on challenging terrains.
+The NVM architecture in this paper does this by applying 3D translations and rotations to the feature volumes from each camera view to bring them back to the ego-centric frame of the robot.
+This allows the system to create a more accurate and comprehensive representation of the environment.
 The representation stored in the neural volumetric memory was also shown to capture sufficient geometric information to reconstruct the scene.

 <br>